 - Early Sexual Experiences – These may include early experiences where you were rushed to climax, in order to not be discovered or feelings of guilt in early experiences that rushed you to orgasm, all setting up a pattern of quick ejaculation, for later in life.

-- Anxiety – Oftentimes men with issues with premature ejaculation have anxiety issues either serving as a catalyst or compounding the problem.
-The anxiety may be about sexual performance or it may be about other issues entirely.
+- Anxiety – Oftentimes, men experiencing premature ejaculation have anxiety issues either serving as a catalyst or compounding the problem.
+A 2014 study in the Journal of Clinical Psychiatry notes that performance anxiety were often higher in patients with primary or lifelong premature ejaculation.
 Anxiety puts your body in sympathetic mode — the mode that leads to orgasm.
-Additionally, anxiety can create a snowball effect for premature ejaculation.
-When you’re worried about orgasming too quickly, your anxiety levels rise, which creates that fight or flight response and triggers orgasm.
+Anxiety can create a snowball effect for premature ejaculation.
+Your anxiety levels rise when you’re worried about orgasming too quickly.
+This creates a fight or flight response and triggers orgasm.
 This is why thinking about something like baseball stats work.
-It’s not that the topic is mundane, but rather that it distracts your mind from the anxiety.
+It’s not that the topic is mundane, but it distracts your mind from the anxiety.

 - Relationship Problems – Premature ejaculation can be caused by problems within your relationship.
-If premature ejaculation is something new in your sexual experience, this may be an indicator that the problem may have root in your relationship.
+If premature ejaculation is something new in your sexual experience, this may be an indicator that the underlying problem is related to your relationship.